Are your cotton wicks pre-tabbed

 4. With the wick perfectly positioned and secured, you're all set!
 Pour in that glorious melted wax.

 *For larger batches, we suggest you use a glue gun instead of a stickum.

 What Is The Calculation For Multi-Wicking?

-Why Is It So Important To Keep CDN Stabilo Wicks Trimmed?
+Why Is It important To Keep CDN Stabilo Wicks Trimmed?

-The Wick Has A Crumbly Ball On The End After I Blow It Out.
-What is happening?
+The Wick Has A Crumbly Ball On The End After I Blow It Out

 What Makes Wicks Smoke?